Senior Research Associate

 The Rockefeller University

-In addition to his scientific and research interests, Dr. Stoeckle is an accomplished graphic artist and has won awards for his nature photography.
-He is particularly interested in photographing animal and plant life on Atlantic Ocean beaches.
+In addition to his scientific and research interests, Dr. Stoeckle is an accomplished graphic artist and award-winning nature photographer.

 For a list of publications, click here.